 Weilbacher cites a number of reasons for the ignorance in a litany that will be familiar to teachers.
 The reasons include students’ extreme disconnection from nature (and connection to electronic screens) as well as the No Child Left Behind policy, which forces teachers to teach to the test and has led to a decrease in class field trips.
 In fact, Weibacher reports, the website of the Chesapeake Bay Foundation stated this year:

 No Child Left Behind is contributing to an increasing environmental literacy gap by reducing the amount of environmental education taking place in K–12 classrooms.

 At this point in time, says Weilbacher, environmental knowledge—knowledge of relationships—is drastically lagging:

 Even though there are more centers for environmental education and more college degree programs in environment-related fields than ever, and even though building green schools has suddenly emerged as an important idea (pre-economic meltdown), we are perhaps even farther from environmental literacy than we were in 1969.

 Fortunately, there are bright spots as well—programs and schools that are working to connect students with nature.
-He cites the No Child Left Inside initiative; green charter schools; update: Green Schools National Network; watershed education curricula; and Wood Kindergartens, actually preschools where children spend the entire day outdoors.
+He cites the No Child Left Inside movement; green charter schools; update: Green Schools National Network; watershed education curricula; and forest kindergartens, where children spend the entire day outdoors.